Working modes

 When working with content from a headless CMS, this requires no additional configuration, as Netlify Create can automatically detect content models and fields from the CMS.

 To be able to edit with the page editor panel, you must tell Netlify Create which models represent pages.
-This is typically done through the
+This is handled by content source modules.

 Editing can then be taken to the next level by enabling editing to click on elements in the preview and make the changes inline.
 This is made possible by annotating components by adding specific data attributes to inform Netlify Create how the structure of your content maps the elements in the DOM.